 At FC Utrecht, I didn’t make it to the first team, I waited too long and didn’t feel the trainer’s confidence.
 Connections linked me with Ross County in Scotland, a great chance in a football-loving country.

 Although times were tough and the success rate wasn’t high, it was one of the most important periods of my life.
-At that moment as a young kid, I didn’t realize it then, but that first experience of taking care of yourself in a hard and difficult world at that age was the foundation for the rest of my career.
+At that moment I didn’t realize it, but that first experience of taking care of yourself in a hard and difficult world at that age laid the foundation for the rest of my career.
 Life is easier if you have success on the pitch, the vibe is positive and people are interested in you and your actions.
 I honestly can say that even though I didn’t play much at that time, I learned a lot about myself and the world of football.

 Unfortunately, it didn’t all worked out for the best and I needed to find a new club.
 With a life lesson learned in Scotland, I was looking for a new club and challenge.